top of page

 ☽ Kinder â˜¾

-Pups under 6 moons old and wolves without a task who have not begun training.
+Pups under 6 moons old and wolves (newcomers who have ranked up from Ausländer) without a task who have not begun task training.
+Introductory Namünen education begins here.

 Siebold